Grow house: In popular culture

+Grow House, a 2017 comedy film by DJ Pooh, concerns two stoners who start up a grow house operation with no idea how to do it.

 In Tigerlily's Orchids, a 2010 novel by British crime-writer Ruth Rendell, a central plot theme is the operation of a grow house.
 A neighbour assumes his own house is so warm in winter because he has good insulation.
 However, his house is actually kept warm by the high heat from the grow house.

 In the second season of the TV series Weeds, the protagonist begins operating a grow house to better support her marijuana-selling operation.